Pep up boneless, skinless chicken breasts with sage, rosemary, garlic and lemon zest.

 - Freshly ground black pepper

-- 8 teaspoon extra-virgin olive oil, plus 4 tablespoons for cooking
+- 8 teaspoon extra-virgin olive oil, plus 4 tbsp for cooking

 - 4 lemon wedges